 Use a Staged Approach

-There are over twenty-five metrics in Burkland’s Marketplace dashboard, but in this article, we focus on six Stage 1 metrics that all Seed and Series A marketplace companies should track.
+There are over twenty-five marketplace metrics in Burkland’s dashboard, but in this article, I focus on six Stage 1 metrics that all Seed and Series A marketplace companies should track.

 One of the most important marketplace KPIs is gross merchandise value.
 GMV is the total sales dollar value for goods sold or services purchased through the marketplace during a given period.
 It represents how much money has flowed through the platform within a given period.